 When you’re a kid, the big dilemma you face is whether to spend your allowance on candy or ice cream.
 When you’re a teen it becomes: do I go to university or take a year off and travel?
 Then when you hit adulthood it shifts to: do I continue to rent or do I buy?
-This is the question a lot of millennials are facing right now and if you happen to overhear them talking about it, you may hear them refer to the latter as “adulting.”
+The renting versus buying question is what a lot of millennials are facing right now and if you happen to overhear them talking about it, you may hear them refer to the latter as “adulting.”
 Choosing to buy a home is a very adult move, especially in this day and age.
 And while I’m sure it was for our parents’ generation too, it just seems that it is a dream that has become that much harder for young adults today to actually attain — especially for those of us living in Toronto.

 One of the benefits to renting is the flexibility.
 By renting, you’re not locked in to one place for years to come.
 Maybe a job opportunity comes up in another province or another country.
 If you’re renting, that’s an easy fix.